-The SESA study initiated by NREA, EBRD and NREA commenced in July 2015 and an environmental consultant was nominated to develop a Strategic Environmental and Social Assessment (SESA) for the solar park in Benban.
-The SESA process has been prepared as a high level assessment for the environmental aspects of the solar park in Benban.
+The Strategic Environmental and Social Assessment (SESA) for the solar park in Benban, initiated by NREA, has been prepared as a high level assessment for the environmental aspects of the solar park in Benban.
 The SESA did not address the project specific characteristics, as these are addressed in each project's individual Category B ESIA.
 The individual ESIAs (Form B ESIA) do not require extensive socio-economic assessment or public scoping and disclosure activities.
 In this respect, the SESA was intended to support the individual ESIA process and save time for the Form B ESIA preparation as well as reduce cost of consultation process.
 The SESA has been approved in March 2016.
 Accordingly additional baseline information will be incorporated or referred to in in this ESIA as necessary.
 Annex 1 presents copy of the SESA approval.